What is Open Peer Review, and how is it different from other review models?

 - post-publication commenting

-- platforms that de-couple the peer review process from the publication process
+- decoupling the peer review process from the publication process

-Proponents of signed and published review argue that increasing transparency in the peer review process leads to a better understanding of published research, more constructive peer reviews, and well-deserved credit for reviewers.
+Proponents of published review argue that increasing transparency in the peer review process leads to a better understanding of published research, more constructive peer reviews, and well-deserved credit for reviewers.

 ✔ Enriching the scientific record